NatLibFi/Skosmos/dockerfiles/README.md

 **NOTE**: If you would like to start a Fuseki container to test with Docker only, without Docker Compose, you can try the following command before loading your vocabulary data.
-It starts a container in the same way our other example with the `docker compose` command.
+It starts a container in the same way as our other example with the `docker compose` command.

     export JENA_4_VERSION=4.8.0